• Home

 When the grip surface of a pick is aggressive enough, it can allow you to have less contact area with the pick for it to stay in place.

 When you think about it, our hands aren’t built to hold such a thin piece of material with the force a guitar pick often requires.
-When you choose a grip, make sure it lets you keep your hand relaxed and is not restricting your movement.
+When you choose a grip, make sure it lets you keep your hand relaxed and does not restrict your movement.

 Relieving Wrist Tension by Holding The Pick in a Different Way